 Sleep paralysis occurs between wakefulness and sleep, either just after falling asleep or in the morning.
 Paralysis is usually accompanied by hypnagogic experiences, such as visual, auditory and sensory hallucinations.

 Sleep paralysis sometimes occurs in families.
 But it is rare.
 There is no clear scientific evidence that the disease is hereditary.
-The main factors that causes sleep paralysis include:
+The main causes of sleep paralysis include:

 - Lack of sleep.